 Juicy Stove Top Chicken Thighs Recipe

-Perfectly golden, tender, and juicy skinless, boneless chicken thighs prepared on the stove top.
+Perfectly golden, tender, and juicy boneless skinless chicken thighs prepared on the stove top.
 These delicious pan seared chicken thighs make for a wonderful meal that’s surprisingly easy, and the pan sauce is amazing!

 Cooked boneless chicken thighs in a pan with cauliflower rice and spinach.